Fear of intimacy means the fear of becoming too close to others and the fear to share your emotional or physical relationship.

 In a study, it was found that anxiety disorders can negatively affect the quality of your relationship.
 It may be with your wife, husband, friends, family, or relatives.

-Fear of intimacy may cause one to withhold love and affection or put up boundaries for emotional, physical, or sexual affection and you stay unhappy in your relationship.
+Fear of intimacy may cause one to withhold love and affection or put up boundaries for emotional, physical, or emotional affection and you stay unhappy in your relationship.